 For about about two years, all I researched was the topic of love.
 I guess I was obsessed.
-A loving relationship was something I so desperately wanted, but I found it very difficult to be in relationships that weren’t full of conflict.
+A loving relationship was something I so desperately wanted, but I found it very difficult to find satisfaction in them.
 Through my reading, watching and listening to people speak about love and it’s challenges, I was trying to figure out if there was some formula you could follow to make it work.
 And not just to make it functional, but to make it awesome.

 As time passed, I consciously began to employ the concepts I was learning.
 I started to use them in my relationship with my husband (who was my boyfriend at the time) and after some resistance, he began to apply them too.
 In the beginning it took a lot of effort – mental reminders, and physical energy not to jump into old patterns of doing things.
 Over time it became easier and now it’s pretty natural.
 It’s not like my husband and I never have disagreements, but our arguments are on a different level now.
 We know we have each other’s back.

 So what concepts can you use to create an awesome relationship?

 1. If one person loses the argument, you both lose.

 We had to let go of trying to win.
 Whenever one person “wins” the argument, it may feel like a win in that moment and perhaps for a few days after, but in reality the person who loses ends up feeling resentful.
 Why should they have to hold all the blame for a misunderstanding?
 The losing party usually distances themselves from the winner, because why would anyone want to be with someone who makes them feel like a failure?